gtuck/web3400-Course-Docs/projects/03/description.md

 // Step 2: Secure and only allow 'admin' users to access this page

 // Step 3: Check if the $_GET['id'] exists; if it does, get the user the record from the database and store it in the associative array $user.
-If a user record with that ID does not exist, then display the message "A user with that ID did not exist."
+If a user record with that ID does not exist, display the message "A user with that ID did not exist."

 // Step 4: Check if $_GET['confirm'] == 'yes'.
 This means they clicked the 'yes' button to confirm the removal of the record.
 Prepare and execute a SQL DELETE statement where the user id == the $_GET['id'].
 Else (meaning they clicked 'no'), return them to the users_manage.php page.

 ?>
 ```

-## Update the Navigation Template (`nav.php`)
+## Update the `nav.php` navigation template file

 1. **nav.php**: Update the navigation menu to include the `Admin` menu and the link for managing users.
 The code should be added to the `navbar-start` section of the main navbar after the `home` and `about` links.